microsoft/Federal-Business-Applications/demos/d365-click-to-dial-teams/README.md

 Click Done.
 Then click on "Save Table".

-## Update your javascript
+## Update your JavaScript

-Download the script from this [Javascript Library](https://github.com/microsoft/Federal-Business-Applications/blob/main/demos/d365-click-to-dial-teams/files/DialFromTeams.js).
+Download the script from this [JavaScript Library](https://github.com/microsoft/Federal-Business-Applications/blob/main/demos/d365-click-to-dial-teams/files/DialFromTeams.js).

-Obtain your custom column name.  i.e., Column name should be in the publisherPrefix_propertyName syntax.
+Obtain your custom column name.  i.e., Column name should be in the ````publisherPrefix_propertyName```` syntax.

 ![aCustom Column prefix1](files/images/js-phonecall-prefix.jpg)

-Update the following line in your Javascript file and paste your custom column name in between the quotation marks.
+Update the following line in your JavaScript file and paste your custom column name in between the quotation marks.

 ```javascript
 # var callFromTeams = formContext.getAttribute("").getValue();
 ```

-## Add your javascript file as a web resource
+## Add your JavaScript file as a web resource

-Save your Javascript file locally, then upload the file into the Power Apps solution file by selecting New->Other->Web Resource.
+Save your JavaScript file locally, then upload the file into the Power Apps solution file by selecting New->Other->Web Resource.

 ![add web resource step 1](files/images/addNewWebResource.jpg)
 ![add web resource step 2](files/images/addNewWebResource2.jpg)